vishuhere/vishuhere/README.md

 I am a Frontend developer and Machine Learning Enthusiast.
 I love programming, writing, speaking, and traveling.

-As an Enthusiast, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
+As an Enthusiast, I enjoy using my attention to detail, that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/main/assets/coding.gif?raw=true" width="408" height="318" />